31 Of The Most Popular Cat Breeds, Plus 5 Rare Felines

 #17 – Norwegian Forest Cat

-Called the Skogcatt in its native Norway, ancient myths surround this wild-looking fluff and, whether or not it was the breed prowling Viking shores thousands of years ago, it’s certain truth that Wedgies are affectionate cats that love their families.
+Called the Skogcatt in its native Norway, ancient myths surround this wild-looking fluff, and whether or not it was the breed prowling Viking shores thousands of years ago, it’s certainly true that Wedgies are affectionate cats that love their families.

 #18 – Ocicat